w-sheng/Film-Screenplay-Analysis/README.md

 # Film Screenplay Analysis
-This is a project that aims to understand film characters and their social networks via a gender lens.
+This project aims to understand film characters and their social networks via a gender lens.

 ## Overview
 This project encompasses the following three parts: